-This factsheet explains how you can complain about the conduct or behaviour of members and co-opted members of local authorities, community councils, fire and rescue authorities and national park authorities in Wales.
+This factsheet explains how you can complain about the conduct or behaviour of members and co-opted members of local authorities, community councils, fire and rescue authorities, national park authorities and police and crime panels in Wales.
 It should be read together with our factsheet “What we do when we get your complaint” which provides general information about our service.

 All elected and co-opted members of the above bodies are bound by Codes of Conduct.
 Each of the relevant authorities is required to adopt a Code of Conduct for its Members based upon the Model Code of Conduct introduced in 2008 (in Wales) (“the Code”).